system-pclub/rust-programming-challenges/README.md

 is in tab Section#3.1.1.

-The information of the sampled 100 questions of the small dataset (Section 3.1.2 in the paper) is in Columns B-E of tab Section#3.2.
+The information of the sampled 100 questions of the small dataset (Section 3.1.2 of the paper) is in Columns B--E of tab Section#3.2.
 The original web pages of the questions are saved in file `small-dataset/question-web-pages`.
 The code snippets to reproduce compiler errors